 Haley Daniels won a historic bronze medal at the Toronto 2015 Pan American Games.
 In the first Pan Am Games to feature women’s canoe events, Daniels earned a spot on the podium in the women’s C-1 slalom event.
 Daniels has been a vocal advocate for gender equality in her sport and was among the female paddlers who lobbied for women’s canoe events to be added to the Olympic program.
-She will be among the first women to compete in Olympic canoe slalom after winning a race-off against Lois Betteridge for Canada’s women’s C-1 spot at Tokyo 2020.
+She was among the first women to compete in Olympic canoe slalom after winning a race-off against Lois Betteridge for Canada’s women’s C-1 spot at Tokyo 2020.

 Daniels has competed on the ICF World Cup circuit each year since 2009.
 She enjoyed a breakout season in 2012, winning silver at the Pan American Championships and placing in the top-eight at the ICF U23 World Championships.
 She has competed at seven editions of the senior ICF World Championships, highlighted by a 21st place finish in 2014 when she missed qualifying for her first semifinal by just 1.06 seconds.